-Lee Kun-hee: 'Hermit King' of the Samsung empire
+Lee Kun-hee: 'Hermit king' of the Samsung empire

 In meetings with subordinates and occasional interviews, Lee always stressed the importance of bright minds in business.

-"No matter what happens, there will be nothing to be afraid of if we have the best talent in designing, research and development," he once said.
+"No matter what happens, there will be nothing to be afraid of if we have the best talent," he once said.

 "In the era of unlimited competition, winning or losing will depend upon a small number of geniuses...
 One genius will feed 100,000 people."